passionweb-manuel-schnabel/ai-seo-helper/README.md

     # cat=meta description; type=string; label=Prompt-Prefix for meta description generation
     openAiPromptPrefixMetaDescription = Extract seo meta description in one short sentence and with a maximum of 150 characters or less for following text

 Enter your instruction for generating meta description.
-Since OpenAI calculates the length of the content with tokens (an explanation of the conversion of tokens into characters and sentences can be found [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them#:~:text=Tokens%20can%20be%20thought%20of,spaces%20and%20even%20sub%2Dwords. "")) by default, we have to explicitly tell the AI ​​the desired total length and the type of expected creation
+Since OpenAI calculates the length of the content with tokens (an explanation of the conversion of tokens into characters and sentences can be found [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them#:~:text=Tokens%20can%20be%20thought%20of,spaces%20and%20even%20sub%2Dwords. "")) by default, we have to explicitly tell the AI the desired total length and the type of expected creation

 ### `replaceTextMetaDescription`